-Related Expertise: Sustainable Food Systems
+Related Expertise: Food Systems and Security

 Jochen Ebert is the managing director of Danone India.
 Previously, he managed the launch of Grameen Danone Foods in Bangladesh, a social business that sells fortified yogurt at affordable prices.
 The yogurt is specifically formulated to address child malnutrition among the poor in rural parts of the country.